-Australian Sponsor Audmet Australia Pty Ltd Suite 4, Level 4, Building B 11 Talavera Road North Ryde NSW 2113
+Australian Sponsor Audmet Australia Pty Ltd Suite 4, Level 4, Building B 11 Talavera Road

-Description of symbols and abbreviations used in this booklet

-Warnings

-Text marked with a warning symbol must be read before using the device.

-Manufacturer
+North Ryde NSW 2113

-The device is produced by the manufacturer whose name and address are stated next to the symbol, Indicates the medical device manufacturer, as defined in EU Regulation 2017/745

-C € 0123 The device complies with all required EU regulations and directives.
+Description of symbols and abbreviations used in this booklet $\triangle$ Warnings Text marked with a warning symbol must be read before using the device.
+Manufacturer The device is produced by the manufacturer whose name and address are stated next to the symbol.
+Indicates the medical device manufacturer, as defined in EU Regulation 2017/745.
+CE 0123 CE mark The device complies with all required EU regulations and directives.
 The four digit number indicates the identification of the notified body.

-Recycle hearing aids, accessories or batteries according to local regulations.
+Electronic waste (WEEE) Recycle hearing aids, accessories or batteries according to local regulations.
 Hearing aid users can also return electronic waste to their hearing care professional for disposal.
 Electronic equipment covered by Directive 2012/19/EU on waste and electrical equipment (WEEE).

-Regulatory Compliance Mark (RCM)

-The device complies with electrical safety, EMC and radio spectrum requirements for devices supplied to the Australian or New Zealand markets.

-IP code

-Class of protection against harmful ingress of water and particulate matter according to EN 60529, IP6X indicates total dust protection, IPX8 indicates the protection against the effects of continuous immersion in water.
+Regulatory Compliance Mark (RCM) The device complies with electrical safety, EMC and radio spectrum requirements for devices supplied to the Australian or New Zealand markets.
+IP68 IP code Class of protection against harmful ingress of water and particulate matter according to EN 60529.
+IP6X indicates total dust protection.
+IPX8 indicates the protection against the effects of continuous immersion in water. 🚯 Bluetooth Bluetooth logo Registered trademark of Bluetooth SIG, Inc. where any use of such requires a license.

-Bluetooth logo

-Registered trademark of Bluetooth SIG, Inc. where any use of such requires a license.

-Made for Apple badges

-The device is compatible with iPhone, iPad and iPod touch.

-Hearing loop

-This logo incorporates the universal symbol for hearing assistance.
-The "T" signifies that a hearing loop is installed.

-Radio Frequency (RF) transmitter

-Your hearing aid contains an RF transmitter.

-A globally unique 14-digit number used to identify medical device products including medical device software.
+(Mideller WiPhone iPad iPod Made for Apple badges The device is compatible with iPhone, iPad and iPod touch. ?
+Hearing loop This logo incorporates the universal symbol for hearing assistance.
+The "T" signifies that a hearing loop is installed. (((•))) Radio Frequency (RF) transmitter Your hearing aid contains an RF transmitter.
+GTIN Global Trade Item Number A globally unique 14-digit number used to identify medical device products including medical device software.
 GTIN in this booklet is related to medical device firmware (FW).
 GTIN on regulatory packaging label is related to medical device hardware.

-Firmware

-Firmware version used in the device.

-Button Battery Warning

-The device is intended to be used with button batteries.
+FW Firmware Firmware version used in the device. ⊕ Button Battery Warning The device is intended to be used with button batteries.
 Refer to enclosed warnings before using the device.

-Description of additional symbols used on labels

-Keep dry

-Indicates a medical device that needs to be protected from moisture.

-Catalogue number

-Indicates the manufacturer's catalogue number so that the medical device can be identified.

-Serial number

-Indicates the manufacturer's serial number so that a specific medical device can be identified.
+Description of additional symbols used on labels Ť Keep dry Indicates a medical device that needs to be protected from moisture.
+REF Catalogue number Indicates the manufacturer's catalogue number so that the medical device can be identified.
+SN Serial number Indicates the manufacturer's serial number so that a specific medical device can be identified.
+MD Medical Device The device is a medical device.

-Medical Device

-The device is a medical device.